public-key-cryptography/public-key-editor/README.md

 	computer can only attack the factorization problem by solving the discrete log problem.
-Even if the solution is unambiguous, it doesn't mean that a quantum computer can solve it; there has to be an algorithm or method for solving it, or the same private key X would have to be used more than once with a different public parameter A such as Y1 = A1 X and Y2 = A2 X.
+Even if the solution is unambiguous, it doesn't mean that a quantum computer can solve it; there has to be an algorithm or method for solving it, or the same private key X would have to be used more than once with a different public parameter A.

 	Encryption ciphers are not used in the software because they have a one-to-one mapping (or function) of the plaintext to ciphertext.
 It doesn't make sense to use an encryption cipher that has a one-to-